 In the 2016 Referendum, 66.3 per cent of the Wakefield constituency opted to leave the European Union, compared to 33.6 per cent who wanted to stay in.

 Within the town, local elections are usually closely contested between the Conservative and Labour Parties.
-The current local councillors for the Ossett ward after the 2023 Local Elections are Olivia Rowley (Labour); Nick Farmer (Conservative) and Tony Homewood (formerly Conservative, but now Independent after his resignation from the Conservative Party in November 2022).
-For the South Ossett and Horbury ward, the councillors are Darren Byford (Labour); Deb Nicholls (Labour) and Gwen Page (Labour).
+The current local councillors for the Ossett ward after the 2024 Local Elections are Olivia Rowley (Labour); Nick Farmer (Conservative) and Duncan Smith (Labour) who was elected on the 3rd May 2024.
+For the South Ossett and Horbury ward, the councillors are Darren Byford (Labour) who was re-elected on the 3rd May 2024; Deb Nicholls (Labour) and Gwen Page (Labour).

 Ossett has strong sporting traditions with a semi-professional football club Ossett United, Ossett Cricket and Athletics Club, Ossett Rugby Union Club, Ossett Trinity Rugby League Club, Ossett Sports Badminton Club, Low Laithes Golf Club, a Martial Arts Academy and a Pool & Snooker Club.
 There was an Ossett Football Club in the 1890s, they played in the original West Yorkshire League.